mmettler21/political_analysis/README.md

 Democrat is a salient word for NY while Republicans is one for Fox.

-# PARTIE MANU :  What can be said about the number behind the quotations ?
+# What can be said about the number behind the quotations ?

 <table style="width:100%">
   <tr>